activist-org/activist/README.md

 - [Reporting bugs](https://github.com/activist-org/activist/issues/new?assignees=&labels=bug&template=bug_report.yml) as they're found 🐞
 - Working on [new features](https://github.com/activist-org/activist/issues?q=is%3Aissue+is%3Aopen+label%3Afeature) ✨
 - [Localization](https://github.com/activist-org/activist/issues?q=is%3Aissue+is%3Aopen+label%3Alocalization) for the platform 🌐
+  - You can also find our public localization project [on Crowdin](https://crowdin.com/project/activist)!
 - [Documentation](https://github.com/activist-org/activist/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) for onboarding and project cohesion 📝
 - [Sharing activist.org](https://github.com/activist-org/activist/issues/23) with others! 🚀